Gibraltar Conservatives: 2009

 The Conservatives won with 51% of the votes.

 David Cameron speaking at the Gibraltar National Day by video link in 2013.

 2014

 On the previous two occasions Gibraltar has participated in European elections, the Conservative Party had topped the poll.
 The Liberal Democrats won the popular vote in the territory for the first time.

 2019

-Consistent with the poor performance of the Conservatives throughout the UK in the 2019 European Parliament election, the party received just 2.7% of the votes in Gibraltar, moving into fifth place with the Liberal Democrats and the Brexit Party taking the first and second places in the election.
+Consistent with the poor performance of the Conservatives throughout the UK in the 2019 European Parliament election, and widespread opposition to Brexit in the territory, the party received just 2.7% of the votes in Gibraltar, moving into fifth place with the Liberal Democrats and the Brexit Party taking the first and second places in the election.
 Incumbent MEP Ashley Fox lost his seat.

 Electoral performance

 The below table lists performance in European Parliamentary elections.